How to get to Tibet (Xizang)?

 If you have any underlying health conditions, seek medical advice before traveling to Tibet.

-Are you still wondering “How to get to Tibet”?
-Getting to Tibet seems far away, but reaching it doesn’t have to be Everest-sized.
-Kalsang, a Tibetan tourism expert with 15 years under his belt, shares his insider tips in this guide.
+Are you still wondering how to get to Tibet?
+Getting there may seem like a distant dream, but reaching the Roof of the World doesn’t have to be an impossible challenge.
+Kalsang, a Tibetan tourism expert with 15 years of experience, shares his insider knowledge in this guide to help you navigate every step of the journey.